epsi-rns/epsi-rns.github.io/_posts/desktop/2017/2017-06-11-herbstlustwm-event-idle-overview.markdown

 combined_event | content_processing | statusbar
 {% endhighlight %}

-Since the both event also a loop that live in the same time.
+Since both event also a loop that live in the same time.
-The solution is to fork one loop process inside another.
+The solution is to fork one loop process outside another.

 -- -- --